 Customers search for what they need

 It works just like that for SEO.
 We know this because we know that customers search when they want to buy and we know what they are searching for.
-Thanks to many services and Google, we can tell exactly how many people are looking for our services each month which is the same as knowing where a customer will be in the physical world.
+We can tell exactly how many people are looking for our services each month, which is the same as knowing where a customer will be in the physical world.
 All you have to do is know where they’re going to be and go there and pick them up.

 I hear people scoffing while I’m saying this and I understand your frustration.
-I’m making it sound so easy like all you have to do is know a secret or wave your magic wand and you’ll suddenly be rich.
+I’m making it sound so easy, like all you have to do is know a secret or wave your magic wand and you’ll suddenly be rich.
 I have to stress that SEO is not some magic trick that will save your business from failure.
 It DOES require real work.
-But it can be an affordable, important and effective strategy with a little bit of education, some investment in time and money, and a plan.
-There is no other advertising method that’s as targeted and affordable as SEO.
+But it can be an affordable, important, and effective strategy with a little bit of education, some investment in time and money, and a plan.
+There is no other advertising method that’s such a great investment.

 Here’s an example.
 Imagine a business that manufacturers one widget, for one niche industry with potential customers all over the world – and they only sell that widget to a certain type of person for two weeks out of the year.
 Whoa, good luck.
 Before the internet, how would you get the word out?
 Certainly not billboards.
 Radio?
 Never.
 Magazines?
 Maybe if they have a publication dedicated to your niche.
 Direct mail?
 Probably not unless you have the funds to mail materials to your entire niche audience all over the world.

 This is where SEO works best.
 With SEO you can target a niche audience from all over the world that’s looking for one specific thing.
-And chances are, the smaller the niche, the better your chances of the competition being tough and the better your chances of ending up in front of them.
 The best part is that you can do it with just a little bit of research and effort and put yourself right in front of every single one of your potential customers.
 It’s the dream of every marketer and SEO can get you there.

 Results are tangible

-I believe traditional advertising has it’s place and it can be effective if campaigns are built and rolled out properly.
-But online marketing – especially with SEO and methods like pay-per-click advertising – is not only affordable but extremely, almost anally — trackable.
-Utilizing tools such as Google Analytics you’re able to determine exactly how many potential customers are coming to your site, what keywords they used to find you, where they came from, what they clicked on, how long they stayed and many, many other factors that can help you learn where your advertising investment is paying off.
+I believe traditional advertising has its place and it can be effective if campaigns are built and rolled out properly.
+But digital marketing – especially with SEO and methods like pay-per-click advertising – is not only affordable but extremely, almost perfectly — trackable.
+Utilizing tools such as Google Analytics you’re able to determine exactly how many potential customers are coming to your site, what keywords they used to find you, where they came from, what they clicked on, how long they stayed, and many, many other factors that can help you learn where your advertising investment is paying off.
 No other advertising method is this trackable.
 Period.

 What’s great about Pay-Per-Click advertising too is that you only pay for customers that actually click on your advertising.
 This is like only paying for a billboard if someone looks at it and then immediately visits your store.
 It’s an amazing concept and that’s why Google is a zillion dollar company.
 But, alas, this is a subject for another volume.